m0rfiin-m/Octarine-Docs/Writing Examples.md

 Based on my Grit results I scored a 3.75 which is moderate to high levels of perseverance.
 After reviewing the Grit results I learned that I have the ability to maintain commitment despite setbacks.

 Although I do not see my self as ambitious or gritty there was areas where I scored high showing I was a hard worker and that I demonstrated the level of perseverance required for mastery.
 This demonstrated that I had the necessity of utilizing Grit.
 "Grit is the perseverance and commitment (passion) for long-term goals"(Mistick et al.) Even when faced with a lot of obstacles my core perseverance will continue my effort towards my ultimate goal.
 I also carried a strong determination in Resilience.
 Resilience is being able to adapt and recover quickly from difficulties.
-Most resilient people do not get stuck in grief, but rather "accept hard times... and look for ways to make the best of a situation"
+Most resilient people do not get stuck in grief, but rather "accept hard times... and look for ways to make the best of a situation" (Mistick et al.).

 Where I can work more on myself is building a resilience against distractions.
 When facing setbacks, highly resilient people "accept hard times with a steady hand" and focus on what they can learn from the experience, rather than feeling shame or blame (Mistick et al.).
 I need to develop mental fortitude to maintain focus and ensure I learn from false starts.